August 30, 2016

 Company policies, written and programmatic/technical in nature, also fall short in being the end all solution to protecting enterprise environments from malware infection.
 While created to help mitigate some of the behavioral threats that come from employee activities that may place an environment at risk, this also is not a fool proof.

 Written policies can be easily bypassed by employees who may even inadvertently go against company policies without knowing they are.
 Enforced technical policies such as Group Policy in an Active Directory domain environment again are not completely effective in thwarting malware infections.
-While software restriction policies can be helpful and a good part of the overall strategy to help with malware infection, the restriction rules need to be constantly reviewed and updated based on the changing nature of ransomware and other malware variants.
+While software restriction policies can be helpful and a good part of the overall strategy to help with a malware infection, the restriction rules need to be constantly reviewed and updated based on the changing nature of ransomware and other malware variants.

 What about firewalls and other hardware appliances that protect the gateway?
 The traditional firewall as such has always been viewed as a staple in most enterprise environments.
 Firewalls are usually the first line of defense inspecting ingress traffic coming into the local area network from the Internet.
 Many new firewalls also have the “next-gen” designation touting unified threat management capabilities.
 Firewalls essentially inspect all traffic coming into the enterprise and based on various rules and processing engines, make determinations about whether traffic is legitimate or malicious.